-- We save money.
+- We save money

-- We apply meticulous craftsmanship.
+- We apply meticulous craftsmanship

-Saving Money (and making money)
+We Save Money (and make money)

-Applying Meticulous Craftsmanship
+We Apply Meticulous Craftsmanship

 In our experience, most contractors do shoddy work with crappy materials to finish quickly and increase the bottom line profit on each job.
 Contractors usually have no consideration for our time, arriving late or missing appointments altogether.
 Contractors charge a premium, too!
 So, we DIY.

-Proud of the Final Product
+We are Proud of the Final Product

 We have lots of home stories, but there are smaller projects, too.
-I designed and created a butterfly garden in the front yard of our home when the children were babies.
+I designed and created a butterfly garden in the front yard of the home we built when the children were babies.
 We could sit on the front porch and watch butterflies, hummingbirds, and finches enjoying the flowers and shrubs for hours.
 I set up raised garden beds and grew vegetables in the back yard.
-I learned to grow plants from cuttings, and created a beautiful row of crape myrtles around our deck area from my grandmother’s one old crape myrtle in her yard.
+I learned to grow plants from cuttings, and I created a beautiful row of crape myrtles around our deck area from my grandmother’s one old crape myrtle in her yard.

-I’ve made quilt after quilt for the children and for gifts.
+I’ve made quilt after quilt for the children, and for gifts.
 Here in Hawaii, I began making tote bags from quilted denim scraps.
-Sewing is a great way to DIY.
+Sewing is a great way to DIY!

 Furniture is an area for DIY, too.
-Many pieces of good wooden furniture only need some cleaning and paint to make them nice enough to enjoy for years!
+Many used pieces of good wooden furniture only need some cleaning and paint to make them nice enough to enjoy for years!
 I bought two bookshelves with cabinet doors in the bottom for $5 each at a yard sale in 2012.
 I painted them with a driftwood looking technique, and they are still functioning well in 2017.